Algorithmic Bias in Lending: Evidence from a Fintech Audit: Introduction

 \section{Introduction}

-Fifty years ago, when the Fair Housing Act (FHA) \citep{USCongress1968} and the Equal Credit Opportunity Act (ECOA) \citep{USCongress1974} established the foundation for fair lending regulation, the lending landscape looked very different from today.
+Fifty years ago, when the Fair Housing Act (FHA)~\cite{USCongress1968} and the Equal Credit Opportunity Act (ECOA)~\cite{USCongress1974} established the foundation for fair lending regulation, the lending landscape looked very different from today.
 At that time, borrowers typically applied for loans in person at a bank, where approval and pricing decisions were made at the discretion of individual loan officers.
-Early fair lending regulation focused primarily on curbing discrimination arising from this individual discretion, particularly when influenced by implicit or explicit biases against racial minorities and women.
+This discretion was widely viewed as a potential source of discrimination, raising concerns about whether implicit or explicit biases against racial minorities and women influenced lending decisions.

 Over the last twenty years, however, the lending landscape has been transformed by the rise of algorithmic lending---and ``fintech lending'' in particular.
-Under the fintech model of lending, borrowers apply for loans online, and underwriting is handled by sophisticated machine learning models rather than individual lending officers.
-The rapid growth of fintech lending has been accelerated by promises of reduced subjectivity in lending decisions from eliminating human inputs, as well as cost-effective gains in accurately predicting creditworthiness by using highly complex underwriting models \citep{DiMaggio2022, DiMaggio2020}.
-However, this shift from human to algorithmic decision making has increased concerns about \textit{algorithmic} bias in the models used to make lending decisions \citep{barocas2016big, avery2012does, hurley2016credit, hurlin2024fairness, fuster2017predictably}.
+Under the fintech model of lending, borrowers apply for loans online, and underwriting is handled by sophisticated machine learning models rather than individual lending officers, reducing or even eliminating human discretion.
+To comply with fair lending regulation, these models exclude protected characteristics and their proxies~\cite{campbell2019making}.
+The rapid growth of algorithmic lending has largely been motivated by the financial benefits of more accurately predicting creditworthiness, by using highly complex underwriting models in conjunction with non-traditional predictors of risk~\cite{DiMaggio2022, DiMaggio2020}.
+Similarly motivated traditional lenders have likewise adopted complex, machine learning-based approaches to underwriting, significantly increasing the prevalence of algorithmic lending across the industry.

-These concerns about algorithmic bias have prompted scholars to revisit questions about how best to detect and regulate discrimination in the fintech era \citep{Kumar2022, ChohlasWood2023, Kleinberg2018, Barocas2019, Gillis2022}, building upon a large body of empirical research on detecting lending discrimination more generally \citep{Giacoletti2023, Park2021, Munnell1996, Bhutta2024, Bhutta2020, Dobbie2021}.
-In the most common regulatory approach, auditors consider ``adverse impact ratios'' (AIRs): the ratio of the decision rate (e.g., loan approval or interest rate) for members of a protected group relative to a reference group, such as men or non-Hispanic White borrowers.
-However, relatively low approval rates or high interest rates may simply reflect differences in creditworthiness between groups, rather than discrimination, limiting the probative value of adverse impact ratios.